mxl98/SecuriMAPs/README.md

 A single-page application (SPA).
 Its main purpose is to indicate dangerous roads and intersections in cities by displaying a heatmap of recorded road collisions and accidents, and predicting danger zones through machine learning, with the goal of improving road security and danger visibility.

-N.B. this application is a personnal project dedicated to learning the stack and a Work-In-Progress.
+N.B. this application is a personnal project dedicated to learning the technologies and a Work-In-Progress.
 The current state may not reflect the final product or guarantee one.

 ## Tech Stack
 - Frontend: Angular v18